vikkalen/deduplicity/README.md

 deduplicity
 ===========

-Utility to shrink used disk space by de-duplicating files
+Utility to manage back-up of personal data and shrink used disk space by de-duplicating files